kaylamcintyre1322/threat-detection-tool/README.md

 Generates a threat intelligence report that:
 - Retrieves detection score (e.g., 36/70)
 - Identifies the name and type of Malware family (e.g., Mirai)
-- tags descriptive labels
+- Tags descriptive labels
-- lists antivirus engines that flagged the file
+- Lists antivirus engines that flagged the file

 ## How it works